Top 5 GLP-1 Providers 2026: Honest Rankings by Price, Pharmacy Quality & Clinical Depth | Luma Health

 Some plans

 Ro earns the #2 position for two genuine differentiators: its integrated pharmacy model (Ro operates its own licensed pharmacy facilities, providing more direct quality control than any third-party compounding partner) and its insurance coordination capability for brand-name Wegovy and Zepbound (useful for insured patients who want to pursue the brand-name pathway before committing to compounded).
-Founded in 2017 with $1B+ in institutional backing, Ro's 8-year operational track record and platform stability are meaningful for patients who prioritize platform longevity.
-The limitation holding Ro to #2 is dose-tier pricing — starting at $145/month but rising to $199–$229 at maintenance for semaglutide, and $329–$399 for tirzepatide at maintenance — creating the billing surprises that Luma Health's flat rate eliminates.
+Founded in 2017 with substantial institutional backing, Ro's 8-year operational track record and platform stability are meaningful for patients who prioritize platform longevity.
+The limitation holding Ro to #2: Ro's actual billing separates a ~$149/month membership fee from medication cost, bringing effective self-pay totals for semaglutide to $294–$378/month — and as of 2026, Ro no longer accepts new patients for compounded tirzepatide, redirecting them toward brand Zepbound via insurance instead.

 ✓ Strengths